HoanNguyenUET/git-commit-genius/README.md

 Git Commit Genius is designed to fit seamlessly into your development workflow:

+### CLI Workflow
 1. Make your code changes
 2. Stage the changes using `git add`
 3. Run `git-commit-genius generate`
 4. Review the generated commit message
 5. Optionally edit the message
 6. Commit your changes

+### Web Interface Workflow
+1. Make your code changes and stage them with `git add`
+2. Get the diff using `git diff --staged`
+3. Start the web interface with `cd web && npm run dev`
+4. Open `http://localhost:5173` in your browser
+5. Paste the diff into the text area
+6. Configure your preferences (model, temperature, conventional commits)
+7. Generate and copy the commit message
+8. Use the generated message with `git commit -m "your-message"`

 ## Project Structure